Effective Strategies for Employee Engagement

 5. Build a Strong Company Culture

-- Define your values: Clearly communicate your company’s mission, vision, and core values.
+- Define your values: Clearly communicate your company’s mission, vision, and values to employees.

-- Promote inclusivity: Foster a diverse and inclusive environment where everyone feels respected and valued.
+- Promote inclusivity: Create a workplace where everyone feels welcome and valued, regardless of their background.

 6. Empower Employees with Autonomy